yt-project/blog/content/posts/post_16_yt-development-bitbucket-task-queues-and-streamlines.md

+---
-# yt development: BitBucket, Task Queues, and Streamlines
+title: yt development: BitBucket, Task Queues, and Streamlines
 author: Matthew Turk
 date: 2011-02-28T05:35:00-00:00
+lastmod: 2011-02-28T05:35:00-00:00
+cover: /img/random/shoes.jpeg
+categories:
+  - archive
+tags:
+  - archive
+---
 The major changes this week came mostly in the form of administrative shifts.
 However, SamS did some great work I'm going to hint at (he'll post a blog entry later) and I started laying the ground work for